m1ckeyyy/login-register-app/README.md

-# Fullstack Habit Tracker App
+# Fullstack Login Register App

 This project is a simple login and registration web application built using Node.js, Express, and MongoDB.
 It features a frontend implemented using HTML, CSS, and JavaScript, and a backend server that handles user authentication and stores user data in a MongoDB database.